 Entrenchment complicates determining which managements are likely to be underperforming and thus the premia earned for displacing them.
-The incentive-alignment hypothesis proposes that the premium will decrease will some measure of alignment such as the fraction of the target's shares held b insiders (TINS).
-In equation (1) we defined the bidder's premice PR = BRES/MV, which can be expanded to PR = BRES'/MV - T/MVwhere BRES' is the acquirer's gross reservation price and T the transaction cost of making the acquisition.
-The incentive-alignment effect holds simply a(BRES'/MV)/aTINS < 0 ∂PR/∂TINS < 0 because $\partial (T/MV)/\partial TINS = 0$.
-If managers with low shareholdings place m obstacles before would-be acquirers,5 entrenchment implies $\partial (T/MV)/\partial TINS < 0$ and possibly $\partial PR/\partial TINS > 0$.
-If high-sharehold managements value their independence, the effective reservation price for firm is raised, although not the MV that we observe.
-Some takeovers precluded; in those that occur entrenchment acts like a Z, variable in Bo press the purchase price up toward BRES.
-With &B/&TINS > 0 (and post ∂(BRES'/MV)/∂TINS > C as well), ∂PR/∂TINS > 0.
+The incentive-alignment hypothesis proposes that the premium will decrease with some measure of alignment such as the fraction of the target's shares held be insiders (TINS).
+In equation (1) we defined the bidder's premium PR = BRES/MV, which can be expanded to PR = BRES'/MV - T/MRwhere BRES' is the acquirer's gross reservation price and T the transaction cost of making the acquisition.
+The incentive-alignment effect holds simply a(BRES'/MV)/aTINS < 0 ∂PR/∂TINS < 0 because $\partial (T/MV)/\partial TINS = 0$ .
+If managers with low shareholdings place mid obstacles before would-be acquirers,5 entrenchment implies ô(T/MV)/∂TINS < 0 and possibly ∂PR/∂TINS > 0.
+If high-sharehold managements value their independence, the effective reservation price for firm is raised although not the MV that we observe.
+Some takeovers precluded; in those that occur entrenchment acts like a Z, variable in Big press the purchase price up toward BRES.
+With \(\partial B/\partial TINS > 0\) (and post $\partial (BRES'/MV)/\partial TINS > 0$ as well), $\partial PR/\partial TINS > 0$ .
 Thus the effect managers' shareholdings on PR is of indeterminate sign, negative on incentive-alignment hypothesis, positive from the entrenchment effects either of its forms.

-Although discussion of managerial behavior in merger transactions focused mostly on target firms, acquirers have also come into the spots.
-Jensen's [1986] "free cash flow" hypothesis holds that managers assign opportunity costs to internally generated funds not needed for reinvestment their base activities and squander these on low-yield acquisitions.
-Men can provide utility to the acquirer's managers by reducing risk to the viable.
+Although discussion of managerial behavior in merger transactions focused mostly on target firms, acquirers have also come into the spoil Jensen's [1986] "free cash flow" hypothesis holds that managers assign opportunity costs to internally generated funds not needed for reinvestment their base activities and squander these on low-yield acquisitions.
+Mergan provide utility to the acquirer's managers by reducing risk to the viability to the acquirer's managers.

-Debate persists over whether these provisions are hostile to shareholders welfare, by negative effect is clearly possible.
-See Dann and DeAngelo [1988], Malatesta and Waltingers, and the survey by Jensen and Warner [1988].
+\Debate persists over whether these provisions are hostile to shareholders' welfare, benegative effect is clearly possible.
+See Dann and DeAngelo [1988], Malatesta and Walter [1988], and the survey by Jensen and Warner [1988].

 associated with increased size, such as higher compensation (Firth [1980]) and decreased vulnerability to takeovers.
 You, Caves, Smith, and Henry [1986] demonstrated empirically that excess returns to acquiring firms' shareholders are smaller (more likely to be negative), the smaller is the fraction of shares held by managers and directors and the larger is the proportion of insider members of the board of directors.
-Thus the agency situation of the acquiring firm also affects the premium paid for the target, because a managerial bidding firm's reservation price can exceed a value maximizer's.
+Thus the agency situation of the acquiring firm also affects the premium paid for the target, because a managerial bidding firm's reservation price can exceed a value saximizer's.

-Bargains in market for corporate control
+Largains in market for corporate control

-Unless stock-market efficiency is believed to hold in the short run mergers in occur because the market undervalues the income stream expected to fow from the target's assets (Scherer [1988]).
-The financial investor cannot endily arbitrage between the markets for physical capital assets and for mancial claims on the income streams of those assets, but some acquiring times can.
-The prices of financial claims are typically more volatile than the rices of capital goods-certainly during the years 1986-1988, covered in our applical investigation.
-If stock prices were also more volatile than the cash two expected by business investors, then their reservation premia for quisitions should move inversely with the general level of securities prices lative to the prices of real capital goods.
+Unless stock-market efficiency is believed to hold in the hort run, mergers an occur because the market undervalues the income stream expected to fow from the target's assets (Scherer [1988]).
+The financial investor cannot readily arbitrage between the markets for physical capital assets and for mancial claims on the income streams of those assets, but some acquiring frins can.
+The prices of financial claims are typically more volatile than the rices of capital goods-certainly during the years 1986-1988, covered in our inpirical investigation.
+If stock prices were also more volatile than the cash was expected by business investors, then their reservation premia for juisitions should move inversely with the general level of securities prices lative to the prices of real capital goods.

-daining considerations
+considerations